Army veteran first to be vaccinated at Salisbury VA - Salisbury Post

 Thirty-seven medical centers began offering the Pfizer-BioNTech COVID-19 vaccine to health care personnel and veterans on Dec 14.
 Salisbury is among 26 VA facilities that received an additional allocation of Pfizer-BioNTech COVID-19 vaccine this week.

-Salisbury VA is also designated to receive and distribute the first limited supply of Moderna COVID-19 vaccine to five North Carolina community-based outpatient clinics and VA Health Care Centers in Kernersville, Greenville, Charlotte, Fayetteville, and Wilmington the week of December 28.
+Salisbury VA is also designated to receive and distribute the first limited supply of Moderna COVID-19 vaccine to five North Carolina community-based outpatient clinics and VA Health Care Centers in Kernersville, Greenville, Charlotte, Fayetteville, and Wilmington next week.

 Piedmont Correctional inmate found dead in cell